Assassination of Mahatma Gandhi: Manuben Gandhi

 Manu (Mridula) Gandhi, called "Manuben" in Gujarati fashion, was Mahatma Gandhi's great niece (more precisely, a first cousin twice removed).
 She had come to join Gandhi's entourage during his peace mission to Noakhali in East Bengal, which had been gripped by communal violence.
 Abha Chatterjee (Abhaben Chatterjee) was a girl adopted by the Gandhis who would later marry Gandhi's nephew, Kanu Gandhi.
 Both young women were walking with Gandhi when he was assassinated.
 According to Last Glimpses Of Bapu, a memoir by Manuben Gandhi published in 1962, Mahatma Gandhi (Bapu) started the day in Birla House by listening to a recitation of the Bhagavad Gita.
 He then worked on a Congress constitution he wanted to publish in the Harijan, had his bath and massage at 8 a.m., and reprimanded Manuben to take care of herself since her health was not what it should be for an 18-year-old.
 Gandhi, aged 78, was weighed after his bath and was 109.5 lb.
 He then ate lunch with Pyarelalji discussing Noakhali riots.
 After lunch, states Manuben, Gandhi napped.
 After waking up, he had a meeting with Sardar Dada.
 Two Kathiawar leaders wanted to meet him, and when Manuben informed Gandhi that they wanted to meet him, Gandhi replied, "Tell them that, if I remain alive, they can talk to me after the prayer on my walk".

 According to Manuben's memoir, the meeting between Vallabhbhai Patel and Gandhi went past the scheduled time and Gandhi was about ten minutes late to the prayer meeting.
 He began his walk to the prayer location by walking with Manuben to his right and Abha to his left, holding onto them as walking sticks.
 A stout young man in khaki dress, wrote Manuben, pushed his way through the crowd bent over and with his hands folded.
 Manuben thought that the man wanted to touch Gandhi's feet.
-She pushed the man aside saying, "Bapu is already ten minutes late, why do you embarrass him".
-Godse pushed her aside so forcibly that she lost her balance and the rosary, notebook, and Gandhi's spittoon she was carrying, fell out of her hands.
-She recalled that as she bent to the ground to pick up the items she heard four shots, resounding booms, and she saw smoke everywhere.
-Gandhi's hands were folded, with his lips saying, "Hey Ram...!
+She pushed the man aside, saying, "Bapu is already ten minutes late; why do you embarrass him?"
+Godse pushed her aside so forcibly that she lost her balance, and the rosary, notebook, and Gandhi's spittoon she was carrying fell out of her hands.
+She recalled that as she bent to the ground to pick up the items, she heard four shots, resounding booms, and she saw smoke everywhere.
+Gandhi's hands were folded and he was saying, "Hey Ram...!
 Hey Ram...!".
 Abhaben, wrote Manuben, had also fallen down and she saw the assassinated Gandhi in Abhaben's lap.